 - We provide some of the records that you have requested, but withhold other records.
 We cannot withhold an entire record if only a portion of it is subject to an exemption.
 In that instance, we may redact the portion of the record that may be withheld, and must provide you with the remainder of the record.
 We must provide you with a written response stating the specific section of the Code of Virginia that allows portions of the requested records to be withheld.

-- If it is practically impossible for the Office of University Relations to respond to your request within the five-day period, we must state this in writing, explaining the conditions that make the response impossible.
+- If it is practically impossible for the Office of University Communications to respond to your request within the five-day period, we must state this in writing, explaining the conditions that make the response impossible.
 This will allow us seven additional working days to respond to your request, giving us a total of 12 working days to respond to your request.

 - If you make a request for a very large number of records, and we feel that we cannot provide the records to you within 12 days without disrupting our other organizational responsibilities, we may petition the court for additional time to respond to your request.
 However, FOIA requires that we make a reasonable effort to reach an agreement with you concerning the production or the records before we go to court to ask for more time.

-- You may have to pay for the records that you request from the Office of University Relations.
+- You may have to pay for the records that you request from the Office of University Communications.
 FOIA allows us to charge for the actual costs of responding to FOIA requests.
 This would include items like staff time spent searching for the requested records, copying costs, or any other costs directly related to supplying the requested records.
 It cannot include general overhead costs.

 - If we estimate that it will cost more than $200 to respond to your request, we may require you to pay a deposit, not to exceed the amount of the estimate, before proceeding with your request.
 The five days that we have to respond to your request does not include the time between when we ask for a deposit and when you respond.